Josh-McFarlin/remix-image/docs/docs/advanced/creating-a-resolver.md

 };
 ```

-You will then provide this function to the ‘resolver’ field of the loader config
+You will then provide this function to the `resolver` field of the loader config
 ```typescript jsx
 import type { LoaderFunction } from "remix";
 import { imageLoader } from "remix-image/server";